Waste Shipment Regulation

 Less export and more processing within Europe will lead to higher costs, at a time when virgin plastic is often still cheaper.

-From 2027, you will need to declare your plastics in greater detail, with differentiated rates reflecting the reality of recycling in Europe.
+From 2027, you will need to report your plastics in greater detail, with differentiated fees reflecting the reality of recycling in Europe.

 Thanks to this agreement, the recycling capacity required to process 6,000 tonnes of big bags will be secured in order to transform this waste into plastic pellets, which will then be reintroduced into new industrial applications.